feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

     'var_4': 0.3614010092217242,
     'var_5': 0.17200356108416925}

+#TODO: can we showcase features_to_drop_ and the transform method?

 Case 3: split data based on time (date as cut_off)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :class:`DropHighPSIFeatures()` can handle different types of `split_col`
 variables.
 The following case illustrates how it works with a date variable.
 In fact,
-we often want to determine if the distribution of a feature changes in time, or after a
+we often want to determine if the distribution of a feature changes in time, for example
-certain event like the start of the Covid-19 pandemic.
+after a certain event like the start of the Covid-19 pandemic.

 This is how to do it.
 Let's create a toy dataframe with random numerical variables and a
 date variable.
+#TODO: can we add a feature that changes in time?

 .. code:: python